 The cyber-attacks of late typically manifest as a phishing email.
 Employees are invited to click a link or open a file.
 Once the link is clicked or the file is opened their computer is infected – and so too is the organization’s network along with many other employees’ computers connected to the network.
 The damage is done.
 Employees have a responisiblity to act dilligently and with caution while online.

 How can organizations maintain momentum that breeds a security culture?

 It highlights the importance of ongoing staff education regarding online behavior.
 Forewarned is forearmed.

 what phishing or suspicious emails might look like;

 be familiar the company policy that expressly forbids the opening of files or clicking of links in suspicious emails or from emails where the identity of the sender is not known;

 the process for advising the security team when a suspicious email has been received and deleting the email.

 The challenge of forearming employees comes down to using an effective medium to achieve maximum education and vigilance within the employee population.
 Unfortunately, email lacks both the cut-through and the impact for what effectively needs to be a sustained campaign of cyber security awareness information.

 Employers must look at bypassing email to get employee attention for important security matters.
-They must acknowledge that long-form content does not get the cut through needed.
-Other tools, such as screensavers, desktop alerts, scrolling tickers and headlines, can be combined and drip fed over time, builds awareness and behavioral change.
+They must acknowledge that long-form content does not get the cut-through needed.
+Other tools, such as screensavers, desktop alerts, scrolling tickers, and headlines, can be combined and drip-fed over time, building awareness and behavioral change.